Trannics/CS151-InsertName/codeV2/README.md

 # Project Structure
 This is an overview of the project structure and a breakdown of how various classes interact with each other.
 The code written includes five main classes: '**Login**', '**Vote**', '**Post**', '**User**', '**Comment**', and '**JavaFX**'.
 These classes interact to create a simple system for user authentication, voting, and content creation, including posts and comments.

+## NOTICE
+All code must be copied to a new JavaFX project in order for JavaFX to function correctly

 ## Recent Changelog
 * '**JavaFX**' class adds a UI that includes a Login Scene, Home Scene, Post Creation Scene, Detailed Post View Scene, and Navigation of these scenes
 * Code logic fixes (Bug fixes)